abhinav-nath/all-about-java-8/src/com/codecafe/java8/functionalprogramming/functionalprogramming-concepts.md

    }
    ```

-`accept()` method in `java.util.Consumer` is an impure function, because it takes one input parameter but returns nothing.
+   `accept()` method in `java.util.Consumer` is an impure function, because it takes one input parameter but returns nothing

    ```java
    void accept(T t);